Susanne Gervay: Career

-Susanne Julia Gervay is an Australian author.
 Her younger fiction in the I Am Jack series are rites-of-passage books focusing on school bullying reaching adults and children.
-The first instalment has been adapted into a play by the award-winning Monkey Baa Theatre for Young People.
+The first instalment has been adapted into a play by the Monkey Baa Theatre for Young People.
 I Am Jack is the first of four books including Super Jack, Always Jack and Being Jack.
-Her powerful realistic young adult literature includes Butterflies, The Cave and That's Why I Wrote This Song which is a collaborative work with her teenage daughter Tory who wrote and sings the songs that are part of the book and downloadable from her website.
+Her young adult literature includes Butterflies, The Cave and That's Why I Wrote This Song which is a collaborative work with her teenage daughter who wrote and sings the songs that are part of the book.

-Gervay is widely published in literary journals and anthologies.
-She is included in an anthology together with Sir Salman Rushdie, David Malouf, Thomas Keneally, entitled Fear Factor Terror Incognito, edited by Meenakshi Bharat and Sharon Rundle.
+Gervay is included in an anthology together with Sir Salman Rushdie, David Malouf, Thomas Keneally, entitled Fear Factor Terror Incognito, edited by Meenakshi Bharat and Sharon Rundle.